Module pl.stringx

 • sub string substring

-• allow_overlap bool allow matches to overlap (optional)
+• allow_overlap boolean allow matches to overlap (optional)

 Usage: